 - 12.3.1.
 Is guilty of serious foul play; - 12.3.2.
-Is guilty of violent behavior; - A.R.
+Is guilty of violent behavior;

+A.R.
 12.3.2.
 Two players of the same team commit unsporting or violent behavior toward each other on the field of play.
-RULING: The players shall be cautioned or ejected from the game, and the game shall be restarted with an indirect free kick. - 12.3.3.
-Is guilty of fighting; - A.R.
+RULING: The players shall be cautioned or ejected from the game, and the game shall be restarted with an indirect free kick.

 12.3.3.
+Is guilty of fighting;

+A.R.
+12.3.3.
 A defensive player strikes an offensive player in the penalty area before a free kick is taken.
-RULING: Eject the defensive player, and, inasmuch as the ball was out of play, restart. - 12.3.4 Spits at an opponent or any other person; - 12.3.5 Denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball;

-Note: This does not apply to a goalkeeper within his or her own penalty area.
+RULING: If the ball was not in play, eject the defensive player, and restart with the free kick.

-- 12.3.6 Denies an obvious goal-scoring opportunity to an opponent moving toward the player's goal by an offense punishable by a free kick or a penalty kick; - 12.3.7 Engages in hostile or abusive language or harassment that refers to race, religion, sex, sexual orientation or national origin, or other abusive, threatening or obscene language, behavior or conduct; or - A.R.
+- 12.3.4 Spits at an opponent or any other person; - 12.3.5 Denies the opposing team a goal or an obvious goal-scoring opportunity by deliberately handling the ball; - 12.3.6 Denies an obvious goal-scoring opportunity to an opponent moving toward the player's goal by an offense punishable by a free kick or a penalty kick; - 12.3.7 Engages in hostile or abusive language or harassment that refers to race, religion, sex, sexual orientation or national origin, or other abusive, threatening or obscene language, behavior or conduct; or

+A.R.
 12.3.7.a.
 If the referee believes that a player, coach or other bench personnel uses abusive, threatening or obscene language/gestures unintentionally, may the referee decide not to eject the individual?
-RULING: No. - A.R.
+RULING: No.

+A.R.
 12.3.7.b.
 May a player be cautioned and/or ejected during an interval between periods or after the completion of a match?
 RULING: Yes.
-Moreover, if time remains and the player in question has not been substituted for before the incident occurs or the penalty has been assessed, the team shall play short for the remainder of the game. - 12.3.8 Receives a second caution in the same game. - A.R.
+Moreover, if time remains and the player in question has not been substituted for before the incident occurs or the penalty has been assessed, the team shall play short for the remainder of the game.

+RULE 12 / FOULS AND MISCONDUCT

+12.3.8 Receives a second caution in the same game.

+A.R.
 12.3.8.a.
 Shall the referee eject a player, coach or other bench personnel who dissents?
 RULING: No, not if it is a first occurrence.